scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Force

-Launch a series of arcane swords at a target.
-The target makes a Strength save vs your spellcasting, taking 3 wounds on fail.
+Launch a barrage of arcane swords at a creature in range you can see.
+The target makes a Strength save against your spellcasting, taking 3 wounds on fail.

-Add a wound and proficiency die for every level above 3rd.
+Add a wound die and proficiency die for every level above 3rd.

 ___
 #### Protective Sigil